Xin-Zhou-smu/PatchNet/deeplearning/README.md

 ## Train on New Dataset
 ### Collect Data
-please refer to the preprocessing folder for details on how to collect dataset
+please refer to the preprocessing folder for details on how we preprocess patches.
 ### Change the format of Dataset
 As the collected dataset from the preprocessing folder has a different format, we cannot directly use the data to train and test PatchNet.
 It needs to change its format following instructions below: